atata-framework/atata.io/_includes/components/textarea.md

 Represents the text area control.
-By default finds by label.
+By default is being searched by the label.

 ```html
 <textarea name="description">